How to Fix the Error “Another Update in Progress” in WordPress

 What is the reason for the error “Another Update in Progress”?

 Updating the WordPress core will show you this error message: Another update is in progress.
-WordPress automatically sets a value into the database during the core update process that locks further updates.
+During the core update process, WordPress automatically sets a value in the database that locks further updates.
 This database option prevents you from running simultaneous updates on your website.

 Let’s look closer at fixing WordPress’s “Another update currently in progress” error.